jsheunis/rt-me-fMRI/pipeline_description.md

 - [ ] Duplicate full BIDS directory and run processing in duplicate directory, so as not to touch clean BIDS dataset (which is for sharing)

 # Data analysis

 Existing / prepared data:
 - Atlases from SPM Anatomy Toolbox INM7, saved as separate NIfTIs

+## Open questions

+- This is strictly speaking an exploratory study and not hypothesis driven.
+I.e. would not make sense to specify hypothesis and report t and p values.
+Plan is to calculate improvements i.t.o. percentage difference, and plot distributions using raincloud plots.
+Sensible?
+- Should we test for ME improvements in RS?
+Or only task?
+Or both and compare?
+- Where to include drift removal?
+- How to approach masking for T2* and S0 estimation?
+- How to define task ROIs
+- Signal scaling: this is not explicitly applied anywhere except implicitly by SPM in the GLM analysis when creating functional localisers.
+Should we apply signal scaling (grand mean / something else?) at other points in the pipeline?
+Are we missing something?
+- Where to submit?
+- Data paper?

 ## Subject-level

 ### Pre-processing: anatomical (RUN 1)